-The audit committee reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2020 with management and Ernst & Young LLP, the Company's independent registered public accounting firm.
-The audit committee has discussed with Ernst & Young LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
+The Audit Committee reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2021 with management and Ernst & Young LLP, the Company's independent registered public accounting firm.
+The Audit Committee has discussed with Ernst & Young LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.

-The audit committee is composed of three non-employee directors.
-Our Board of Directors has determined that each member of the audit committee is independent and that Messrs.
-Lavigne and Wehner each qualify as an "audit committee financial expert" under the SEC rules.
+The Audit Committee is composed of three non-employee directors.
+Our Board of Directors has determined that each member of the Audit Committee is independent and that Mr. Lavigne qualifies as an "audit committee financial expert" under the SEC rules.

-The audit committee has received and reviewed the written disclosures and the letter from Ernst & Young LLP required by the applicable requirements of the PCAOB regarding Ernst & Young LLP's communications with the audit committee concerning independence and has discussed with Ernst & Young LLP its independence.
-In addition, the audit committee has discussed with Ernst & Young LLP its independence from management and the Company, including matters in the letter from Ernst & Young LLP required by PCAOB Rule 3526, Communication with Audit Committees Concerning Independence, and considered the compatibility of any non-audit services with Ernst & Young LLP's independence.
+The Audit Committee has received and reviewed the written disclosures and the letter from Ernst & Young LLP required by the applicable requirements of the PCAOB regarding Ernst & Young LLP's communications with the Audit Committee concerning independence and has discussed with Ernst & Young LLP its independence.
+In addition, the Audit Committee has discussed with Ernst & Young LLP its independence from management and the Company, including matters in the letter from Ernst & Young LLP required by PCAOB Rule 3526, Communication with Audit Committees Concerning Independence, and considered the compatibility of any non-audit services with Ernst & Young LLP's independence.

-Based on the review and discussions referred to above, the audit committee recommended to our Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 for filing with the Securities and Exchange Commission.
-The audit committee also has selected Ernst & Young LLP as the independent registered public accounting firm for fiscal year 2021.
+Based on the review and discussions referred to above, the Audit Committee recommended to our Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for filing with the SEC.
+The Audit Committee also has selected Ernst & Young LLP as the independent registered public accounting firm for fiscal year 2022.
 Our Board of Directors recommends that stockholders ratify this selection at the Annual Meeting.

-Respectfully submitted by the members of the audit committee of the Board of Directors:
+Respectfully submitted by the members of the Audit Committee of the Board of Directors:

-Louis J. Lavigne, Jr. (Chairperson) Terry McGuire David Wehner
+Louis J. Lavigne, Jr. (Chairperson) Elizabeth Garofalo, M.D.
+Terry McGuire